 If it’s just a case of treasure hunting in the litter box, with no signs of health issues, then there’s an easy solution.
 Move the litter box to a place that’s inaccessible to dogs.
 Use the Carlson Pet Products Extra Tall Walk-Thru Gate with Pet Door, or try placing the box on a side table with steps leading up to it (so your kitty doesn’t have to jump right into the litter box).

-If it goes beyond the litter box, Dr. Harris shares what pet parents can do for dogs that eat poop:
+If it goes beyond the litter box, Dr. Harris shares what pet parents can do to stop their little poop eaters:

 - Be sure to feed an appropriate diet with nutritionally sound, balanced meals at regular intervals (2-4 times per day depending on age and breed).

 - Teach your pup to be clean.
 This means teaching them to eat, sleep and play in separate areas from waste, and clean up any used dog potty pads or messes promptly.

 - Be consistent with potty breaks so your dog has a set schedule to go out.